cloudfour/pleasantest/README.md

 Test Mule is a library that allows you to use real browsers in your Jest tests.
 Test Mule is focused on helping you write tests that are [as similar as possible to how users use your application](https://twitter.com/kentcdodds/status/977018512689455106).
 It is built on [Puppeteer](https://github.com/puppeteer/puppeteer), [Testing Library](https://testing-library.com), and [jest-dom](https://github.com/testing-library/jest-dom).

+## Usage

+### Getting Started

 Test Mule integrates with Jest tests.
 If you haven't set up Jest yet, [here is Jest's getting started guide](https://jestjs.io/docs/en/getting-started).

-## Usage

 The [`withBrowser` wrapper](#withbrowser) tells Test Mule to launch a browser for the test.
 By default, a headless browser will be launched.
 The browser will close at the end of the test, unless the test failed.
 It is possible to have browser tests and non-browser tests in the same test suite.